 If you have related work experience, you can become a solar panel installer through on-the-job training.
 The length of this training can vary.
 New workers often learn on the job, although training in solar installation or solar power is helpful.

-Sources of Information
+Additional Sources of Information

-- "Green Careers: Choosing Work for a Sustainable Future" ($19.95 paper cover; p.
+- "Green Careers: Choosing Work for a Sustainable Future" ($19.95 paper cover, p.
 368)

-by Jim Cassio and Alice Rush
+By Jim Cassio and Alice Rush, MA, RPCC, MCC

-Publication Date: 2009
+Publication date: 2009

 New Society Publishers